ContainerSSH/containerssh.github.io/docs/index.md

 <div class="grid__box">
 <ol>
 <li>The user opens an <strong>SSH connection</strong> to ContainerSSH.</li>
-<li>ContainerSSH calls the <strong>authentication server</strong> with the users username and password/pubkey to check if it is valid.</li>
+<li>ContainerSSH calls the <strong>authentication server</strong> with the user's username and password/pubkey to check if it is valid.</li>
 <li>ContainerSSH calls the <strong>config server</strong> to obtain backend location and configuration (if configured).</li>
 <li>ContainerSSH calls the <strong>container backend</strong> to launch the container with the specified configuration.
 All input from the user is sent directly to the backend, output from the container is sent to the user.</li>
 </ol>